issa-tseng/janus/README.md

 * `Mutator` and `Template` are ground-up reconsiderations of how to bundle template-like behaviour.
 * `View` and `Model` are impacted insofar as their interfaces to the above are concerned.
 * Alongside this release is the new [`janus-stdlib`](https://github.com/clint-tseng/janus-stdlib), which contains a slew of very useful default View implementations for the objects in the library.

-`0.2` is strictly **not backwards compatible**, as it represents a major formalization effort that can impact the behaviour of code that was loose but would function in `0.1`.
-Please see the note in the introduction about the state of the library given `0.2`.

 ### 0.1